MikeiLL/FreedApWebsite/index.md

 - 📱 Supports iOS and Android devices
 - 💻 Desktop to come
 - 🇬🇧 Available in English only

+## Together we can reduce waste to landfill.
+Read on!

 </section>

 <section id="who" markdown=1 class=gray>